 C) Keeping pro bono clinics sustainable in financially difficult times

-This interactive session will explore the key challenges facing clinics today, including constrained resources, changes in the higher education and charity sectors, increasing marketisation, and maintaining quality while scaling up provision.- Chair: Frances Ridout, Director of Queen Mary Legal Advice Centre & Trustee of the Clinical Legal Education Organisation
+This interactive session will explore the key challenges facing clinics today, including constrained resources, changes in the higher education and charity sectors, increasing marketisation, and maintaining quality while scaling up provision.- Frances Ridout, Queen Mary University of London (Chair)

 14:45 - 15:15